 So all of that is a good argument for why not to do CPU-based software licensing, but it doesn’t answer what type of software licensing model should be used.
 The best software licensing solutions are tied to a value metric.
 Feature capabilities or transactional capacities are good examples but the best choices will be a metric that has these properties:

 - It is easy for anyone to understand how the metric relates to use of the software, business or technical.

 - It is measurable.
 Can I programmatically determine if the metric is on/off or a quantity from the application?

 - E.g. database size is measurable, employee headcount probably isn’t unless the value is stored in the database

 - It is enforceable or the value can be aggregated over time and reported upon in support of post use payment models.

 Finally, the licensing implementation of the product using the value metric must reflect value!
 If I have a per-use licensing model and I consume a license at startup but then immediately shutdown, have I derived any value from running the application?
 You can take a good value metric and make it a bad one through poor business rules or enforcement policy.
 My suspicion is that you can never take a bad value metric and make it a good one through policy.

-Download the 2012 Key Trends in Software Licensing and Pricing Report for more information about how software vendors and enterprise customers feel about software licensing and compliance practices, models and metrics.
+Download the 2020 Monetization Models and Pricing for more information about how software vendors and enterprise customers feel about software licensing and compliance practices, models and metrics.